 - 8. The UK Jurisdiction Taskforce's Legal Statement on Cryptoassets & Smart Contracts (the Legal Statement) published in November 2019, indicated that cryptoassets have all the indica of property.
 It recommended that, despite cryptoassets not being classifiable as either things in possession or as things in action, "cryptoassets are ... to be treated in principle as property".
-There is now a reasonable body of case law established by the English Courts at an interim stage that cryptoassets are capable of being considered as property, including NFTs (Lavinia Deborah Osbourne v Persons Unknown; Ozone Networks Inc [2022] EWHC 1021 (Comm)).
-The fact that cryptoassets are principally recognised as property under English law has wide-reaching significance, in that victims of fraud or theft of their cryptoassets have recently been able to obtain proprietary orders and Bankers Trust Orders to assist them to preserve and trace their property, and to seize it or alternatively to seek compensatory damages. - 9.
+There is now a reasonable body of case law2 established by the English Courts at an interim stage that cryptoassets are capable of being considered as property, including NFTs (Lavinia Deborah Osbourne v Persons Unknown; Ozone Networks Inc [2022] EWHC 1021 (Comm)).
+The fact that cryptoassets are principally recognised as property under English law has wide-reaching significance, in that victims of fraud or theft of their cryptoassets have recently been able to obtain proprietary orders including proprietary injunctions, freezing orders, asset preservation orders and Bankers Trust Orders to assist them to preserve and trace their property, and to seize it or alternatively to seek compensatory damages. - 9.
 We also look forward to the Law Commission's final report to be published in 2023 on Digital Assets following their consultation.
 The consultation paper argues the "law must therefore go further to acknowledge these unique features of digital assets, which in turn would provide a strong legal foundation for the digital assets industry and for users.
 Through these reforms, the legal system would help to create an environment that is more conducive to digital assets and their market". - 10.
-It is anticipated that, in due course, legislation similar to the Sale of Goods Act 1979 and the Supply of Goods and Services Act 1982 may well govern the trading and sale of cryptoassets to afford both sellers and buyers adequate
+It is anticipated that, in due course, legislation similar to the Sale of Goods Act 1979 and the Supply of Goods and Services Act 1982 may well govern the trading and sale of cryptoassets to afford both sellers and buyers adequate protection in business-to-business transactions, or by the Consumer Rights Act 2015 (CRA 2015) if cryptoassets are acquired by a 'consumer' (although the CRA 2015 currently does not apply to a contract for a trader to supply coins or notes to a consumer for use as currency (CRA 2015, s 3(3)(a))).

-&lt;sup>2 As well as the Lavinia Deborah Osbourne v Persons Unknown; Ozone Networks Inc [2022] EWHC 1021 (Comm) on NFTs, English Court cases holding cryptoassets to be property under English law include: AA v Persons Unknown, Re Bitcoin [2019] EWHC 3556 (Comm), [2020] 2 All ER (Comm) 704; Vorotyntseva v Money-4 Limited t/a Nebeus.com [2018] EWHC 2596 (Ch) JSC Commercial Bank Privatbank v Kolomoisky [2021] EWHC 403 (Ch).
+2 As well as the Lavinia Deborah Osbourne v Persons Unknown; Ozone Networks Inc [2022] EWHC 1021 (Comm) on NFTs, English Court cases holding cryptoassets to be property under English law include: AA v Persons Unknown, Re Bitcoin [2019] EWHC 3556 (Comm), [2020] 2 All ER (Comm) 704; Vorotyntseva v Money-4 Limited t/a Nebeus.com [2018] EWHC 2596 (Ch) JSC Commercial Bank Privatbank v Kolomoisky [2021] EWHC 403 (Ch).